'Trailblazer: Stewart L. Udall’s Environmental Leadership and Legacy' exhibit opens Sept. 22

 Stewart Lee Udall played a significant role in the transformation of U.S. conservation and environmental initiatives.

-Together with his brother, Morris, Stewart constructed the foundation for numerous environmental initiatives and legislation and creating national historic landmarks, parks, and shorelines.
+Together with his brother, Morris, Stewart constructed the foundation for numerous environmental initiatives and legislation that created national historic landmarks, parks, and shorelines.

-He also tirelessly worked for integration in local Tucson schools, the Department of the Interior, and the National Park Service, and securing the rights of indigenous people in monumental court cases brought against the U.S. government.
+He also tirelessly worked for integration and the rights of indigenous people in both Arizona and across the Nation.

 University Libraries Special Collections offers a broad array of Stewart's legacy through selected photographs, correspondence, and memorabilia featured in this exhibit.
 Watch the video to learn more about the Stewart L. Udall Papers.